Association of Jewish Refugees: Kindertransport

 The Kindertransport (KT) is a special interest group of AJR.
 It represents those victims who arrived in Britain as children by Kindertransports fleeing from Nazi-occupied Germany, Austria and Czechoslovakia prior to the start of the Second World War.
 The group arranges monthly meetings including guest speakers and regular activities.
-Current chairman of the Kindertransport planning committee is Sir Erich Reich.
+Sir Erich Reich (d.
+2022) was chairman of the Kindertransport planning committee.

 Child Survivors Association

 The Child Survivors Association (CSA) is also a special interest group of the AJR.
 The CSA committee arranges for guest speakers and the group offers mutual support in a relaxed social atmosphere where members can come together to discuss their experiences.
 The CSA is an affiliated member of the World Federation of Jewish Child Survivors of the Holocaust.

 Holocaust education, research and AJR-supported projects

 The AJR is committed to the education of future generations about the Holocaust.
-As well as supporting educational, research and commemorative projects, the AJR has produced several resources that will help create the legacy of the Jewish refugees and survivors shedding light on how they rebuilt their lies and their remarkable contribution to Britain.
+As well as supporting educational, research and commemorative projects, the AJR has produced several resources that will help create the legacy of the Jewish refugees and survivors shedding light on how they rebuilt their lives and their remarkable contribution to Britain.

 The AJR Charitable Trust has given grants to institutions to develop programmes for the formal teaching of the Holocaust in schools, colleges and universities.
 It has also made grants to organisations that arrange and organise commemorative events, programmes and exhibitions.